felix-zaslavskiy/lczero-test-server/README.md

 Postgres will be the database backend and communication with workers over REST.

-Dev plans:
+##Dev plans:
-- Get to a simplest possible working implementation (MVP)
+###Get to a simplest possible working implementation (MVP)
  - DB schema for test.
  - DB schema for user.
  - DB schema for known configurations.

- - getConfig returns info how to download configuration.
+ - getTestConfig returns info how to download correct binary for the test.

  - newGame can return games to play to client based on TestConfig
  - DB schema for storing games.
  - submitGame can accept info about played game and store it in DB.

+ - Input screen for entering a Test configuration.
+ - Input screen for entering a User
  - Build a few html views that show list of Tests and list of all games.
 View game page for game detail.

- - Input screen for entering a Test configuration.
- - Input screen for entering a User